An average case efficient algorithm for solving two-variable linear Diophantine equations: Conclusions and Discussions

 It can be an intriguing area of research to develop an algorithm that randomly selects those values of $x',y'$ in polynomial time, such that $ax'+by'=c_1$ and with high probability $c_1+c$ belongs to set $\mathbf{c_1}$.
 We apply the DEA-R algorithm to solve the equation $ax+by=c_1+c$.
-This may lead to developing a probabilistic constant-time algorithm for finding solution of a two-variable linear Diophantine equation $ax+by=c$.
-Another direction of research may be to find the greatest common divisor of $a$ and $b$ along with a solution of the Diophantine equation.
+This may lead to developing a probabilistic constant-time algorithm for finding solution of the Diophantine equation $ax+by=c$.
+Another direction of research may be to find the greatest common divisor ($gcd(a,b)$) along with the solution of Diophantine equation.

 Like any other work, our work also has some limitations.
 The analysis done in Section \ref{secACAD} does not produce the exact value of $R_{a,b}^{avg}$, but produces upper bounds on it.
 Theorem \ref{theo11} does not tell us how to find the number of values of $c$ which are present in all the sets $\mathbf{c_i}$, where $1 \le i \le k$, which is needed to find the exact value of $R_{a,b}^{avg}$.
-A constraint (pairwise $gcd$ is equal) in Theorem \ref{theo11} is imposed on $a_1,a_2,.....,a_{k+1}$ for theorem 3 to hold.
+A constraint (pairwise $gcd$ is equal) in Theorem \ref{theo11} is imposed on $a_1,a_2,.....,a_{k+1}$ for theorem \ref{theo11} to hold.
 We do not give an estimate of the fraction of random inputs on which this constraint is satisfied.
 In the near future, we would like to work on these issues also.